 This program is a great introduction to team safety, injury recognition and important information for anyone who wishes to be a team Safety Person.
 From the Fair Play Code and Code of Ethics, to Safety at the Rink, Injury Management and the Emergency Action Plan, this program gives you the information and confidence needed to be the go-to-person on your team for health, wellness, injury recognition,safe and proper recovery and return to play procedures.

 This program is targeted at volunteers who find themselves in the role of a Safety Person.
 It may be one of the following:

 - Team Manager

-The qualification for this program is valid for a period of three (3) hockey seasons from the date of the clinic attended to August 01 of the third hockey season.
-A clinic season is from August 1, 20___ to July 31, 20___.
+The certification for this program is valid for a period of three (3) hockey seasons from the date completion (expiring on September 1st).

 For those that have previously taken the in person Hockey Canada Safety Program and have since had certification expire, completion of the Hockey University-Safety course will be required.